CNTI’s Summary

 Emily Bell, Director, Tow Center for Digital Journalism, Columbia Journalism School

-Axel Bruns, Professor of Communication and Media Studies, Queensland University of Technology
+Axel Bruns, Professor in the Digital Media Research Centre, Queensland University of Technology

 Jeff Jarvis, Director, Tow-Knight Center for Entrepreneurial Journalism, CUNY